andresoliva/NanoBle33Sense_LowPower/README.md

 Is important to notice that the values obtained are for the USB serial port disabled (for also the LoRa library )

  * Delay:   0.62 mA
- * 1.16 mA when
+ * 1.16 mA when all the functions of the code are on (with only the accelerometer turned on and acquiring data)
- * 1.19 mA  when using all the functionalities
+ * 1.19 mA  when using all the functionalities\

-Is important to notice that:
+Also, the 1.19 mA of power consumption can be decomposed into the following :

-* 300 uA corresponds to the power consumed in order to run the inference model each second with a 62 ms inference time.
+* 320 uA corresponds to the bare power consumption of the microcontroller when is sleeping and doing nothing.
-* 200 uA corresponds to have the accelerometer turned ON at  a 62.5 Hz in normal mode (this value can get decreased.
+* 240 uA corresponds to having the accelerometer turned ON at  62.5 Hz in normal mode (by changing the value the power consumption value can be decreased) and reading the values.
-* 300 uA due to the fact that the wire library does not support an .end command.
-This means that you cannot turn off the circuitery associated with the I2C while you are not using it so there for
+* 320 uA due to the fact that the wire library does not support tjhe .end command.
+This means that you cannot turn off the circuitry associated with the I2C while you are not using it, therefore, implying a constant power consumption similar to the one you have when the Serial port has been init but is not used.
+* 310 uA corresponds to the Edge impulse Tiny Ml inference model each second with a 62 ms inference time.
+* 31 uA corresponds to the LoRa module transmitting one message every 10 minutes with Spread Factor 7.

 ## Code Features

-1. **Low-Power Mode**: The code examples incorporates low-power optimizations to minimize energy consumption when running on an Arduino device.
+1. **Low-Power Mode**: The code examples incorporate low-power optimizations to minimize energy consumption when running on an Arduino device.
 Low-power mode is especially useful for battery-powered applications to extend battery life.

 2. **LoRa Transmission**: It enables the transmission of classification results using LoRa technology.
 LoRa (Long Range) communication is ideal for long-distance wireless data transfer, making it suitable for remote monitoring and IoT applications.